 Here are some quick tips and you'll manage to capture highly dramatic landscapes while keeping your camera nice and dry.

 The trick here is to be smarter than the storm.
 I remember back when I used to work with DSLR cameras that I got this fantastic and innovative device, yup, that wasn't a bad link, I'm talking about a regular DSLR plastic raincoat.
 The thing is that you are not going to shoot right in the pouring rain but from the safety of somewhere a little out of the direct downpour in the distance.

 Still, some drizzle and larger water drops could get around your camera, and even though your kit might guarantee you that it was designed under “weather sealed” standards, it is never a harm to be extra cautious.

 Here Is The Gear You'll Need In Inclement Weather

-Have your bag ready for putting your gear back into the safe zone (you might consider one of
+- Have your bag ready for putting your gear back into the safe zone (you might consider one of these bad boys)

 Here Is How To Capture Those Brooding Skies Via Long Exposure

 - Use the lowest ISO possible to reduce noise in your photos